 See more: Best areas to Stay in Cinque Terre

 Santa Maria Novella is located immediate to the west of the historic center, and on the north side of the Arno river.
-It is home to Florence’s main train station, Firenze Station, well-connected with other parts of the city, you can easily make a day trips to Tuscany.
+It offers a mix of Renaissance architecture, charming streets, and beautiful squares, and convenient access to public transportation.

 The area surrounding the station is a bit down-at-heel and not a very attractive place to stay.
 But this is a large area, and as you head south from the station, the area around the Piazza de Santa Maria Novella is very appealing indeed.
 This part of town also enjoys a long stretch of riverfront.